Interacting and collaborating online

 Feeling isolated can happen to us all, especially when what we’re learning becomes tricky and there’s no one right there to ask for help.
 But virtual help is always at hand, says Assoc.
 Prof. Cain.
 ‘We had a Programming Help Hub that operated five days a week – with two evening sessions.
 Students could connect with someone at the hub via Deakin’s Blackboard Collaborate (online seminars) to ask technical questions that were difficult to solve using other means,’ he says.

 Deb Lee-Talbot says: ‘Blackboard is a fantastic, real-time resource, which gave both social and academic interactions during the week, much like a seminar would for some students.’

 Staff also provide contact in other inventive ways.
 Dr Brown gives personalised feedback on formal assessment via audio recording.
 But most feedback you’ll receive is informal and via social media, from both tutors and peers.
 Dr Brown has even gamified teaching: ‘Students receive experience points, digital badges, unlockable content, etc., as achievements for showing initiative and collaborating with their peers.’

 Studying online brings with it a community where peer support takes many forms.
 Study buddies, success coaches and online peer-assisted study sessions allow you to connect with an experienced student on Facebook or Skype.
 Online library facilities stay open late and you can access resources and programs that are relevant to your online study at anytime.

-If you’re still not convinced about how socially connected you can be as an online student, take the advice of Jessica Bell, who studied a Bachelor of Psychological Science via Cloud Campus: ‘Online isn’t for everyone, it really depends on your learning style.
-But there’s so much support for online students and if you make the effort to join in groups, you may not feel isolated at all.’
+If you’re still not convinced about how socially connected you can be as an online student, take the advice of Jessica Bell, who studied a Bachelor of Psychological Science via Cloud Campus: ‘There’s so much support for online students and if you make the effort to join in groups, you may not feel isolated at all.’